Go with Echo

 // insert each message into the database

-for _, msg := range ollama_request.Messages {
+for _, msg := range ollamaRequest.Messages {

-_, err = chatterDB.Exec(background, `INSERT INTO chatts (username, message, id, appid) VALUES ($1, $2, gen_random_uuid(), $3)`,
+_, err = chatterDB.Exec(background, `INSERT INTO chatts (name, message, id, appid) VALUES ($1, $2, gen_random_uuid(), $3)`,

-msg.Role, msg.Content, ollama_request.AppID)
+msg.Role, msg.Content, ollamaRequest.AppID)

 if err != nil {